thaliumFr/GHVR-Website/README.md

-# Green Hell VR website DEMO
+# Green Hell VR website

 Hey i'm thalium, former developper for [GHVR](https://greenhellvr.com/) at Incuvo.
 I'm using for this project 4 languages :